Marmot Trestles 15

 - Zipper snags easily

 I purchased my Marmot Trestles 15 for a 5-night backpacking trip to Isle Royale National Park in 2007.
-It was my first time in a true backcountry situation, and I no idea if I would every do it again.
+It was my first time in a true backcountry situation, and I had no idea if I would every do it again.
 So I bought this bag primarily on price.

 I ended up having a lousy tent during a week where rain and snow were daily occurrences.
 What saved that trip was this bag—keeping me warm and comfortable, even in a leaky tent.
 The outside of my bag was slightly damp every morning, but I was warm and dry inside.
 As the joke went with the other guys, "Your tent sucks, but you have a great sleeping bag."

 Since then, it has seen use on many occasions in all kinds of weather.
-Even though I now hammock camp and own a down sleeping bag, my Trestles still gets a work out.
+Even though I now own a down sleeping bag, my Trestles still gets a work out.
 I use it on short walk-ins to a camp site or when I haul gear in on my ATV.
 I save the down bag for true backpacking.

 Warmth: I have used my Trestles into the low teens.
 My feet tend to get cold below 15°F, but the rest of my body manages well.
 Wool socks solve this.